leonardo-toffalini/viscous/report/moving_densities.typ

   )<fig:5-point-stencil-matrix>
 ]

-Let us denote the Kronecker product of two matrices as $A times.circle B$ and let $B = "tridiag"(-1, 2, -1)$.
-Then, the above matrix can be achieved with the following succinct formula: $I times.circle B + B times.circle I$.
+// Let us denote the Kronecker product of two matrices as $A times.circle B$ and
+// let $B = "tridiag"(-1, 2, -1)$.
+Then, the above matrix can be achieved with the
+// following succinct formula: $I times.circle B + B times.circle I$.

 However, this matrix is so sparse, that we need not even construct it, as we can just solve the resulting linear system of equations with an iterative method without constructing the full matrix.

+Note, that the previously described finite difference method was for the Poisson equation, however, one can easily adjust it to include the extra term in the @eq:helmholtz equation.

 For a more extensive treatment of the subject, the reader is advised to consult section 2.2 of @karatsonelliptikus.